 Following the United States gaining independence, Equiano spent the latter half of his life helping the Black poor of London, who were mostly freed slaves from America and the Caribbean.
 He was one of the leading members of the Sons of Africa, a small abolitionist group of free Africans in London, that worked closely with the Society for the Abolition for the Slave Trade.

 After committing his free life to activism and supporting the abolition of the slave trade, his death in 1797 was reported on both sides of the Atlantic.

-He is valued by critics as a pioneer in asserting the dignity of African Life in the White Society of his time.
-The Interesting Narrative of the Life of Olaudah Equiano, or Gustavus Vassa, the African is seen as an exceptional piece of English Literature by an African Author and is valued as the most extensive account of eighteenth-century slave’s life, documenting the difficult journey from slavery to freedom.
-His work ultimately aided the passage of the British Slave Trade Act of 1807, which abolished the Slave Trade.
+He is valued by critics as a pioneer in asserting the dignity of African life in the white society of his time.
+The Interesting Narrative of the Life of Olaudah Equiano, or Gustavus Vassa, the African is seen as an exceptional piece of English literature by an African author and is valued as the most extensive account of an eighteenth-century slave’s life, documenting the difficult journey from slavery to freedom.
+His work ultimately aided the passing of the British Slave Trade Act of 1807, which illegalised the slave trade.